 Use Building height and floor use requirements in the STS are as shown in Figure 5.12-STS-B, Figure 5.12-STS-C and Table 5.12-STS-2.
-Note: Figure 5.12-STS-B applies typically throughout the Stone Avenue Sub-Area except at specific blocks shown on Figure 5.12-STS-C.
+Note: Figure 5.12-STS-B applies typically throughout the Stone Avenue Sub-Area except at specific blocks shown onto the west side of Stone Avenue and Figure 5.12- STS-C applies to the east side of Stone Avenue.